nick-fournier/hov-degradation/README.md

 For 5-minute data I downloaded 7 consecutive days of 5-minute traffic counts.
 I found more than 7 days of data and the combined dataset becomes a bit too large.
 It's technically possible to use more than 7 days, but the benefit is likely negligible.

-For both of data sources, a meta-data file for sensors is also required to be placed in each folder.
+**Important!** For both of data sources, a meta-data file for sensors is also required to be placed in each folder.
 Note that the meta-data file could be the same for both 5-minute and hourly counts, but the code requires a separate meta-data file for each data type.
 This is for consistency in case the study period varies so that the meta-data file is different.

 The code is organized into four overall steps:
 1. **Preprocessing**